WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 On the Node.js side, you will need to install quite a few packages, navigate into the Docker file and you will see the installed Node dependencies.

+To install react-bootstrap use: npm install react-bootstrap bootstrap

+To install react-router-dom: npm i react-router-dom

 # Docker Instructions
 Install Docker and Docker Compose